The GALAH Survey: Chemical tagging and chrono-chemodynamics of accreted halo stars with GALAH+ DR3 and $Gaia$ eDR3: Chemical/dynamical selections

 Conversely, we describe the preliminary high-$\alpha$ halo via

-\figuretextwidth{17cm}{nafe_xfe_nissen_all}{chemical_differences}{ \textbf{Abundances [X/Fe] for the the 28 elements measured by GALAH in addition to Na and Fe, whose abundance ratio [Na/Fe] is used on the ordinate.} The density distribution of the base sample of GALAH+ DR3 (Eq.~\ref{eq:basic_cuts}) is shown in greyscale.
-GALAH+ DR3 stars which are preliminary tagged to the low-$\alpha$ halo (via Eq.~\ref{eq:prelim_low_alpha_halo}) are shown in orange with numbers indicate in the bottom right.
+\figuretextwidth{17cm}{nafe_xfe_nissen_all_hah}{chemical_differences}{ \textbf{Abundances [X/Fe] for the the 28 elements measured by GALAH in addition to Na and Fe, whose abundance ratio [Na/Fe] is used on the ordinate.} GALAH+ DR3 stars which are preliminary tagged to the low-$\alpha$ halo (via Eq.~\ref{eq:prelim_low_alpha_halo}) are shown in orange with numbers indicate in the bottom right. stars which are preliminary tagged to the high-$\alpha$ halo (via Eq.~\ref{eq:prelim_high_alpha_halo}) are shown in black contours.
 We also show the data by \citet{Nissen2010} for $\alpha$, Na, Mg, Si, Ca, Ti, Cr, and Ni with red circles for their low-$\alpha$ halo stars, blue open circles for their high-$\alpha$ halo stars and black crossed for their thick disk stars.
 For the same stars of this study, we plot the data by \citet{Nissen2011} for Mn, Cu, Zn, Y, and Ba, \citet{Nissen2012} for Li (their non-LTE values with arrows for upper limits), \citet{Nissen2014} for O (their non-LTE values based on the $\lambda 7774$ \ion{O}{i} triplet), and \citet{Fishlock2017} for Sc, Zr, La, Ce, Nd, and Eu.}